Grand Kingdom: Plot

 After the mercenary and Flint are recruited into the Guild, they are tested by Godfrey and upon passing form a new squad with Lillia as field assistant.
 The squad quickly proves its worth in combat, entering into a rivalry with Weiss's White Wolves.
-The mercenary's squad becomes involved in the Guild's fight against remnants of Uld, with one attack by Uldein leader Teterva succeeding in stealing Godfrey's sword Tyrbrand.
-As an ancient fortress, Teterva and her granddaughter Corona break one of the magical seals of Tyrbrand, intending to release demons onto Resonail.
+The mercenary's squad becomes involved in the Guild's fight against remnants of Uld, with one attack by Teterva succeeding in stealing Godfrey's sword Tyrbrand.
+At an ancient fortress, Teterva and her granddaughter Corona break one of the magical seals of Tyrbrand, intending to release demons onto Resonail.
 The squad attempt to reclaim Tyrbrand, but Weiss interferes in an attempt to fight and defeat them, and in the fortress's collapse the Uldiens escape and Weiss is left for dead.
 Corona, who despises Teterva's cause, steals Tyrbrand and saves Weiss, who in turn encourages her to stand up for herself and takes her in, though she later returns to Teterva with Tyrbrand to keep him safe.
 The Guild continue fighting the Uld and a growing number of demons released, with Godfrey revealing that Teterva is trying to release the Animus, a group of four demonic gods controlled by the Uldein Empire before it collapsed.

 Teterva, sacrificing the rest of her people to hold back the Guild, breaks the final seal of Tyrbrand, allowing the Animus to return.
 The Guild's squads are decimated when they try to fight the Animus, but Godfrey successfully calls on the four nations to unite their armies under the Guild before instructing the mercenary to kill Corona, as her magic renders the Animus invincible.
 When the mercenary confronts Teterva and Corona, Weiss intervenes and urges Corona to return to them.
 She does so, revealing that she can also remove the Animus's protection.
 The mercenary's squad defeats the Animus, and an unhinged and cornered Teterva leaps to her death from a cliff.
 Weiss takes Corona in as his field assistant.
 Godfrey then retires from leading the Guild, leading to Weiss and the mercenary duelling for the position; the mercenary wins, becoming leader of the Guild.

 Additional campaigns follow the mercenary unit on missions supporting the four nations of Resonail, unlocked after the main story is cleared.
 In Landerth, which is currently in conflict with Magion, the mercenaries serve Queen Gladius and protect her younger brother who is determined to prove himself a worthy successor.
 In Valkyr, the mercenaries end up supporting the dying warrior Silva, who spends his final days challenging his leader Graham in a ceremonial duel despite the protests of his adopted daughter Kiara.
 In Fiel, the group must train the soldiers of the nation, weaning them off their reliance on the predictions of their queen Precia as they are attacked by the forces of Landerth.
 In Magion, the group support efforts by Julius's sister Medea in bringing acceptance for non-magical "mundanes" in the nation, ending up in conflict with a magic supremacy group.